How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 We get asked constantly if there's a way around tariffs by buying American-made equipment.
 The short answer is no—not really.
 Even Caterpillar and John Deere use imported steel and aluminum.
 The raw materials come from overseas, get processed here, then become equipment.

-True 100% American content doesn’t exist in compact tractors.
-The supply chain runs global, and that’s been the case for decades.
-Tariffs recognize this reality—they target the metal content, not where final assembly happens.
+True 100% American content doesn't exist in compact tractors.
+The supply chain runs global, and that's been the case for decades.
+Section 232 tariffs recognize this reality—they target the metal content, not where final assembly happens.

 Will Waiting Save You Money in Oregon?

 Second, consider your timing.
-If you’ve been thinking about upgrading your tractor, waiting another six months might not save you money.
-These tariff levels could stick around, and other costs keep rising too—fuel, labor, transportation.
+If you've been thinking about upgrading your tractor, waiting another six months probably won't save you money.
+Section 232 tariffs have strong legal footing—they were imposed under a law that specifically authorizes tariffs after a Commerce Department investigation.
+They're not going anywhere soon, and other costs keep rising too—fuel, labor, transportation.

 Finance to fit your cash flow, not just sticker price.
 A payment plan that fits your cash flow matters more than the total price when you're buying equipment that'll work for 15-20 years.
 We're seeing more customers go this route.